CleverTap/clevertap-android-sdk/README.md

             }
         }

+    If using FCM, please add your FCM generated google-services.json file to your project and add the following to the end of your build.gradle:

+        apply plugin: 'com.google.gms.google-services'

     Once you've updated your `build.gradle` file, make sure you have specified jcenter() or mavenCentral() as a repository in your `build.gradle` and then sync your project in Tools -> Android -> Sync Project With Gradle Files.